-Charlize Flashes Her Bra In Sheer Blue Top While Promoting ‘Long Shot’ In NYC
+Charlize Theron Flashes Her Bra In Sheer Blue Top While Promoting ‘Long Shot’ In NYC

 — جوزفين (@JosphineMamdouh) May 1, 2019

-She also said that it was refreshing to see “modern characters” having a real relationship in a romantic comedy, as she often feels like she doesn’t related to the storylines of traditional rom-coms.
+She also said that it was refreshing to see “modern characters” having a real relationship in a romantic comedy, as she often feels like she doesn’t relate to the storylines of traditional rom-coms.

 “I feel like I’m the only loser who has never experienced the third act of most romantic comedies and it just makes me feel very bitter, and so I just wanted to feel like I could bring something to the table,” she added.